-The Role Of Nurses In Patient Advocacy
+The Role Of Travel Nurses In Patient Advocacy

-Patient advocacy is one of your most important responsibilities as a nurse.
+Patient advocacy is one of your most important responsibilities as a travel nurse.
 This is emphasized in the American Nurses Association (ANA) Code of Ethics for Nurses.
 The code's third provision states that "the nurse promotes, advocates for and protects the rights, health and safety of the patient."

 While patient advocacy is essential, not all nurses know what it looks like in practice.
 "Patient advocacy can be defined as almost everything you do on behalf of the patient when you're on the job," says James Cobb, RN, MSN, and understanding how advocacy plays into your daily nursing duties is an important part of providing quality patient care.
 Here are some pointers from other healthcare professionals on how to become a better patient advocate.